List of El Clásico matches: Copa de la Liga matches

 The Copa de la Liga was a tournament created in 1982, but low support from the participating clubs saw it disbanded four years later.

 Summary

 Supercopa de España matches

 The Supercopa de España is a super cup competition.
 Between 1983 and 2017, it was a two-legged match between the previous season's La Liga and Copa del Rey winners.
 The current format was introduced in the 2019–20 edition, and now features four teams (the previous season's top two teams in La Liga, and the winners and runners-up of the Copa del Rey).

 Summary

 Copa de la Coronación

-Although the Copa de la Coronación is not recognized by the current Royal Spanish Football Federation as an official tournament, it is still considered a competitive match between Barcelona and Real Madrid by statistics sources and the media.
+The Copa de la Coronación is an official tournament recognized by the Spanish Football Federation, but is not recognized as part of the Copa del Rey tournament.

 Summary

 UEFA Champions League matches

-In the European's most prestigious continental tournament, Barcelona and Real Madrid have faced each other on several occasions.
+In Europe's most prestigious continental tournament, Barcelona and Real Madrid have faced each other on several occasions.
 The Champions League was known as the European Cup prior to 1992.